Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - There are several confidential opportunities during the application and admissions process for prospective PGRs to disclose a disability.

-- If as a current PGR you have a disability, ongoing health condition or specific learning difficulty that you haven’t previously disclosed and you need support to help you undertake your research, or reasonable adjustments for a PGR progress milestone or other assessment, you can contact the Graduate School or make an appointment with a disability adviser in Disability Services.
+- If as a current PGR you have a disability, ongoing health condition or specific learning difficulty that you have not previously disclosed and you need support to help you undertake your research, or reasonable adjustments for a PGR progress milestone or other assessment, you can contact the Graduate School or make an appointment with a disability adviser in Disability Services.
 If you contact the Disability Service please ensure that you let them know you are a PGR.

 - To find out what type of support is offered by the University please go to the Disability Services web pages.